realderekstevens/derekstevens.net/content/companies/_index.md

 +++
-title = "1929"
+title = "Companies"
-weight = 1929
+weight = 3000
-bookCollapseSection = true  # Always expand in sidebar
+bookCollapseSection = false  # Always expand in sidebar
 +++
-Transcriptions from the year of the stock market crash.
+Index of all the companies we've transcribed so far.